Nova7397/MudTracker3D/README.md

 train.py is the code to run for training the model samples.py is to be used to predict the parameter values for a given image(testing).
 This uses a checkpoint saved after the model is trained. test.py sets the seed for training and calls the classes.

+Reference readmes contain the library requirements and the lisence data from 'https://github.com/cam-cambridge/caxton' - to be modified at the end based on our project.